Link-Jon/Link-CC/README.md

 ~ I dont want to refer to this as an OS, its not. but its also a bit more than just a library... so i dont know.
 ~~ If you need to use an event in your code, either use rawBack() (same as os.pullEventRaw()) or check the near the top of startup

+I shall be making a pastebin file for simple installation soon. (i have it halfway made, just no access to it where i currently am.)